hsr205/cs_5100_fraud_detection/README.md

 ## Module-Descriptions

-- main.py - ADD DESCRIPTION
+- main.py - main script for execution the application
-- logger.py - ADD DESCRIPTION
+- logger.py - custom logger for terminal output
-- constants.py - ADD DESCRIPTION
+- constants.py - class to encapsulate all constant fields
-- fraud_data.py - ADD DESCRIPTION
+- fraud_data.py - class logic to extract our data from a locally downloaded zip file
-- custom_data_loader.py - ADD DESCRIPTION
+- custom_data_loader.py - implementation of the fraud_data.py script to extract data
-- k_means_leanring.py - ADD DESCRIPTION
+- k_means_learning.py - script that encapsulates all k-means unsupervised learning logic
-- neural_network.py - ADD DESCRIPTION
+- neural_network.py - script that encapsulates all neural network supervised learning logic
-- requirements.txt - ADD DESCRIPTION
+- requirements.txt - holds all relevant application dependencies
-- data_dictionary_20241009.xlsx - ADD DESCRIPTION
+- data_dictionary_20241009.xlsx - a simple excel file that outlines the description of the feature and labels contained in our dataset

 ## Getting-Started